Call Today! Free Immediate Response (818) 781-1570

 Motion to Dismiss Misdemeanor Criminal Charges at Arraignment - California Penal Code 991 PC

-If you're facing a misdemeanor charges and believe the prosecutor lacks sufficient evidence, a Penal Code 991 PC motion to dismiss can be filed.
+If you're facing misdemeanor charges and believe the prosecutor lacks sufficient evidence, a Penal Code 991 PC motion to dismiss can be filed.

 If you are facing a misdemeanor case and believe the prosecutor lacks sufficient evidence to support the charges, a Section 991 motion can be filed.